paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/process_reliability_modelling.md

 **Guidance to derive the Wear Out distribution characteristics**

-In the case there is no data to support the selection of a wear-out failure time distribution and the associated parameters it is recommend to apply the following process.
+In the case there is no data to support the selection of a {term}`wear-out failure <Wear-out failure>` time distribution and the associated parameters it is recommend to apply the following process.

 The first assumption is to consider a normal distribution.
 The user should have to determine: